xcore/sw_avb/README.rst

 Known Issues
 ============

-* Multiple talkers and listeners on the same network can cause clock instability in eack other
 * The listener does not respond to the withdrawal of a talker advertise message
-* The talker may transmit some invalid timestamps

 Required Repositories
 ================